TheWidlarzGroup/react-native-video/README.md

 ### Version 4.0.0

-#### Gradle 3 and SDK 26 requirement
+#### Gradle 3 and target SDK 26 requirement
 In order to support ExoPlayer 2.9.0, you must use version 3 or higher of the Gradle plugin.
 This is included by default in React Native 0.57.
-ExoPlayer

 #### ExoPlayer 2.9.0 Java 1.8 requirement
 ExoPlayer 2.9.0 uses some Java 1.8 features, so you may need to enable support for Java 1.8 in your app/build.gradle file.
 If you get an error, compiling with ExoPlayer like: